openl2m/openl2m/README.md

 __Basic Features:__
 * enable/disable interface
-* change vlan
+* change vlan on interface
 * enable/disable PoE
 * change description
 * see ethernet addresses, lldp neighbors
+* add, edit or delete vlans on devices
 * run configurable pre-defined 'static' commands on the device
 * run configurable pre-defined 'form input' commands on the device
 * and more...

 __What's New:__

-v2.4 upgrades the Django framework to v4.2 LTS
+v2.4 adds vlan add/edit/delete for SNMP devices, and upgrades the Django framework to v4.2 LTS

 v2.3 adds support for Juniper Junos devices.